 You can also connect WealthEngine’s data directly to your customer relationship management (CRM) tool, such as SalesForce.
 When you use APIs in the financial services marketing, you can discover wealth insights on everyone as you add them to your CRM.
 There’s no need to login to WealthEngine or change your workflow.

-This model identifies the characteristics of your top clients.
+To illustrate, these models identify the characteristics of your top clients.
 You will learn your prospects’ demographics, assets, real estate and luxury property ownership like boats and planes, luxury goods spending habits, favorite charities, and interests.